rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- I perform a task to the best of my ability where it is the **most priority** in the list of requests rated by the client through diplomatic channels.
+- I would list down all tasks that were assigned to me and sort them **by priority** based on the details of the project and how urgent a task is.
+It is always best to be honest with them right away about my limitations while discussing alternative plans for a specific task to carry on using my current capabilities in a dynamic situation.

 ### **More Questions About Me**